Creative, Sustained, High Value Real Estate Marketing Your choice to…

 Top Real Estate Lead Generation Websites

-- Real Estate Pipeline Leads – This firm says it has a network of real estate sites where it draws leads, and it gives realtors full ownership of their territory, although the size of that territory isn’t explained.
+5. Real Estate Pipeline Leads – Real Estate Pipeline Leads says it has a network of real estate sites where it draws leads, and it gives realtors full ownership of their territory, although the size of that territory isn’t explained.
 Drip email campaigns are a big part of their service.
 Their basic package is $1164 for 12 leads.

-- Exact Data – Exact gets its lead list from telemarketing and opt in emails and lists of prospective buyers and sellers.
+14. Exact Data – Exact Data gets its lead list from telemarketing, opt in emails, and lists of prospective buyers and sellers.
 They claim superior data hygiene, however most list companies promise that.

-- Commissions Inc. Lead Platform – Cinc claims they are the #1 Real Estate Tech Solution.
+15. Commissions Inc. Lead Platform – Commissionsinc claims they are the #1 Real Estate Tech Solution.
 They offer a platform and an app to manage your leads.
 They will run your Adwords and Facebook advertising campaigns for you.
 Sounds like a lot of noise.
 The value proposition is a little flaky.